You are using an outdated browser. Please upgrade your browser to improve your experience.

 How to celebrate Grandparents' Day

 The importance of Grandparents’ Day is to spend some quality time with your family.
-Gifts and surprises are lovely, but this holiday is all about uniting the two generations and sharing some love and knowledge.
+Gifts and surprises are lovely, but this holiday is all about uniting the two generations.
+It’s a chance to share love and knowledge.

-Here are some suggestions on how to make the most of your time with the little ones this Grandparents’ Day.
+Here are some ideas on how to make the most of your time with the little ones this Grandparents’ Day.

 1. Make a photo album